-The Governing body present their Annual Report with the Financial Statements and Auditor's Report for Activate Learning for the year ended 31st July 2021.
+The Governing Body present their Annual Report and Financial Statements (including Auditor's Report) for Activate Learning, for the year ended 31st July 2022.

 Legal Status

 Activate Learning (the Corporation) is a Further Education Corporation established on 1st April 2003 under the provisions of the Further and Higher Education Act 1992.
 The Corporation was established under the name Oxford and Cherwell College for the purpose of operating Oxford College of Further Education, North Oxfordshire College and Rycotewood College.